 Calling all Lord of The Ring fans, this house is just for you!
-Kristie Wolfe, a tiny house entrepreneur, built one of the most authentic looking hobbit houses I have ever seen, and it is straight out of a novel!
+Kristie Wolfe, a tiny house entrepreneur, built one of the most authentic-looking hobbit houses I have ever seen, and it is straight out of a novel!
 Located in the beautiful hills of Orondo, Washington, the 288-square foot humble abode sits on top of a green grassy hillside and includes all the amenities a hobbit would ever desire.
 In this case, that’s you, you’re the hobbit!

 What makes this house so special?
 There is a circular green front door, made from cable spool, barrel-like rooms with round entryways, an oversized stone fireplace, and porthole windows!

 The best part about the house has to be the view of Washingtonian Shire.
-With a portal wide open, guest can take a look out the scenery of rolling hills, which aren’t too bad if you ask me.
-The house also has a rickety gate, wattle fence, and a small front patio.
+With a portal wide open, guests can take a look out the scenery of rolling hills, which aren’t too bad if you ask me.
+The house also has a rickety gate, a wattle fence, and a small front patio.

 Just look at the entrance of the house below, its fit for a hobbit!
 The signature round entryway was created using an industrialized seized cable spoon.
 It’s crazy to think that scenery is just a few feet away, and in Washington!